 If you’re a citizen from an EU member state you can set up a company in Germany or work in self-employment merely by informing your local registration office (Einwohnermeldeamt) at the municipality town hall.
 If you’re a citizen from a non-EU country and hold a settlement permit, you can also start up a business at any time.

 However, if you hold (or wish to obtain) a residence permit to work as a freelancer or set up a business as a sole trader in Germany, you will need to prove to the authorities that your business fulfills a special need or economic need, that it will benefit the German economy and that you have sufficient financial security.
-For more information, read our guides to German visas and permits and getting a German work permit.
+For more information, read our guides to German visas and getting a German work permit.

 Types of businesses in Germany